Test Code SOFT: Z1000 Fungal Smear, Varies

 Collection Instructions: Collect a random urine specimen.

-Acceptable Specimen Type: Swab
+Specimen Type: Swab

 Sources: Dermal, ear, mouth, ocular, throat, or wound